edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 How To Book
 ^^^^^^^^^^^
-The Hacklab Booking System is available at `https://booking.ehlab.uk/ <https://booking.ehlab.uk/>`_ and you can login with your normal Hacklab username and password
+The Hacklab Booking System is available at `https://booking.ehlab.uk/ <https://booking.ehlab.uk/>`_ and you can login with your normal Hacklab username and password.
+The booking system should be used when Edinburgh is at Tier 3 or below and the Hacklab is open.
+When the Hacklab is closed in Tier 4, access must be agreed with the Directors.

 We have initially set some limits which we will adjust as needed to ensure fairness.
 If you need to exceed these limits, please email the directors